Natural Sources of Methane Emission

 Uses of Methane Gas in Everyday Life

-Methane on heating to 1000°C or by incomplete combustion of the gas produces carbon or a very finely divided state of caron black that used in paint, printer ink, and rubber industry for making motor tires.
+Methane on heating to 1000°C or by incomplete combustion of the gas produces carbon or a very finely divided state of carbon black that is used in paint, printer ink, and rubber industry for making motor tires.
 The chemical compound, methane gas also uses as an organic fuel in our everyday life and preparation of methyl chloride, acetylene, formaldehyde, and methanol which use largely in the chemical plants.
 The synthesis gas is produced when a mixture of methane and steam passed over the heated nickel supported on alumina uses in the chemical industry for the preparation of different chemicals.
 Methane gas is largely used as a natural source of hydrogen gas in the chemical industry.

 Methane in Greenhouse Gases